The library can help you with Open Access publishing. Publishing Open Access means that your research is open and available for a larger audience.

 There are four types of open access:

 - Gold: Publishing in a journal which is open but requires an article processing charge (APC) to be paid.
 These journals are not limited to subscribers, and anyone interested can read them.
-If the journal you choose is not covered by a Unit agreement, you can apply to the library for funds to cover the APC.
+If the journal you choose is not covered by a Sikt agreement, you can apply to the library for funds to cover the APC.
 The publishing fund covers costs up to 20 000 NOK per article.

 - Green: This is the self-archiving approach.
 You can add articles and other publications to an open access scholarly repository, such as UiS Brage.
 Upload to Brage via Cristin.